Phang Nga SightseeingThe Best Of Phang Nga Province

 Phang Nga Province

 Phang Nga Province is located between Krabi and the Island of Phuket, on the West coast of Thailand.
-The province is often mentioned t be one of the most beautiful and diverse landscapes in Thailand.
+The province is often said to be one of the most beautiful and diverse landscapes in Thailand.
 With jungle covered mountains, white sandy beaches, healthy coral reefs and impressive limestone cliffs.

 Up until the early 1800’s, Phang Nga was know as Kraphu Nga.
 During this period many of the surrounding provinces were occupied by the Burmese.
 Including the island of Phuket, then known as Thalang.
 In 1824, Siamese troops succeeded in driving out the Burmese, and King Rama III renamed the area Phang Nga.
 It is believed that the word “phang Nga” comes from the Malay word “panhan”, which would indicate that the area was already populates by aboriginal tribes such as the Orang Asli and Semeng tribes.
 The area was propmoted to provincial status in 1933.